openbook/shouldi-eink-display/README.md

 ### Raspberry Pi Setup

-I use a "headless" Raspberry Pi setup to install all the dependencies, which means we configure the wifi settings prior to powering the
+I use a "headless" Raspberry Pi setup to install all the dependencies; we configure the wifi settings prior to powering on the
-Pi, enable SSH by default & therfore dont need to connect a display or a keyboard.
+Pi & enable SSH by default, this mean we avoid having to connect a display or a keyboard.

 ### 1. Flash pi with Raspberry Pi OS lite (no desktop)
 * Use [Raspberry Pi Imager](https://www.raspberrypi.org/software/)